abseil/abseil.github.io/docs/python/guides/testing.md

 ## Introduction

-Abseil Python's Testing library is similar to Python's standard `unittest` module (sometimes referred to as PyUnit) but offers some additional useful features on top of the standard library, such as interfacing with Abseil Flags.
+Abseil Python's testing library is similar to Python's standard `unittest` module (sometimes referred to as PyUnit) but offers some additional useful features on top of the standard library, such as interfacing with Abseil Flags.

-When using Abseil Python Test, take the following steps in your unit tests:
+To use the Abseil testing library, do the following in your unit tests:

 * import the `absltest` module
 * import the `flags` module, which gives you access to the variables